azat-dev/ios-swift-100-uikit-project-3/README.md

 - Storyboards

 I've learned:
-- How to read and list files inside bundle with FileManager
+- How to create navigation bar's buttons and use UIBarButtonItem
-- How to implement screens with UIViewController
-- How to implement tables with UITableViewController
+- How to use UIActivityViewController
-- The lifecycle of the UIViewController